 We will review your case and determine whether you should file a lawsuit.

 If so, you can sue the other driver and try to compel his or her insurance company to pay for your additional medical bills.
 You may also seek compensation for any additional losses or expenses related to the accident.

 Call a Miami, FL Car Wreck Lawyer

-If you are wondering “who will pay my bills after a car accident,” an experienced attorney from Lavent Law can provide the answers you seek.
+If you are wondering “who will pay my bills after a car accident,” an experienced attorney from Lavent Law, P.A. can provide the answers you seek.